SwiftERM Hyper-personalisation for ecommerce email marketing

 Best Practices for Your Supply Chain

-Best practices for your supply chain.
-Establishing and implementing best practices is the first step to reducing costs and time wasted in your warehouse or distribution centre.
+Establishing and implementing best practices is the first step to reducing costs and time wasted in your warehouse or distribution centre for your ecommerce business.
 We picked the brains of supply chain specialists to find ways to improve warehouse and distribution centre efficiency to help you get started.

 1. SET UP A VENDOR COMPLIANCE PROGRAM

-Integrating common product identification and tracking processes all the way upstream to offshore or domestic vendors will help ensure proper visibility and the seamless movement of product through the supply chain.
-Enforcing clear and specific labeling requirements and standard case quantities for each shipment and individual item can go a long way toward making warehouse and distribution centre operations more efficient.
+Integrating common product identification and tracking processes all the way upstream to offshore or domestic vendors will help ensure proper visibility and the seamless movement of products through the supply chain.
+Enforcing clear and specific labelling requirements and standard case quantities for each shipment and the individual item can go a long way toward making warehouse and distribution centre operations more efficient.
 As with many optimisation steps, small efficiencies add up over time and make a huge difference in your bottom line.

 Note: Businesses that run their supply chains effectively incentivise all parties involved to contribute to a more efficient supply chain rather than just punish them for non-compliance.